flxzt/rnote/README.md

 ## Pitfalls & Known Issues

 * The app does not work properly on X11 -
-    At this point X11 is quickly moving to be deprecated and removed from major desktop environments.
-    Since X11 always was buggy especially with stylus&touch input, it is now considered unsupported.
+    X11 is unsupported: stylus and touch input support is known to be sometimes spotty, and upstream support (GTK4 UI toolkit and desktop environments) will decrease over time (from lower maintenance, depreciation to removal) so successfully fixing X11-related issues for users isn't feasible anymore.

 * Drag & Drop not working -
     Make sure Rnote has permissions to the locations you are dragging files from.
 Can be granted in Flatseal (a Flatpak permissions manager)